nokafor/office-js-docs/reference/manifest/extensionpoint.md

 |[OfficeMenu]()|Adds the command(s) to a default context menu.
 The  **id** attribute must be set to: <br/> - **ContextMenuText** for Excel or Word to display the item on the context menu when text is selected and then the user right-clicks on the selected text. <br/> - **ContextMenuCell** for Excel to display the  item on the context menu when the user right-clicks on a cell on the spreadsheet.|

-> Note: OfficeMenu is not a child element for Outlook extension points

-_Does OfficeMenu only work for Word or Excel?_

 ## Parent Element